mrwhiterk/nba_player_stats_api/README.md

   * mongodb
   * mongoose

-* When running the seeds files, make sure to run skillsSeed.js file first and then employeesSeed.js file to avoid and error with the _id.

 # Contributing
 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.